 Pop the tops on your Christmas ornament gifts and you’re done!!!

 I was SO happy with how these came out.
-I’ll be making a few batches of these candy cane Christmas tree ornaments and giving pairs of them as gifts.
+I’ll be making a few batches of these candy cane Christmas tree ornaments and giving them as gifts.
+Candy cane ornaments come in many forms—edible, glass, plastic, or handmade—and fit into various decorating themes, from rustic to modern.They are easy to hang, lightweight, and affordable.
+Candy cane ornaments add a playful, nostalgic touch to holiday décor.

 What do you think of these Christmas ornament gifts?
-I’d love to hear if you’d going to give them a try!
+I’d love to hear if you are going to give these handmade ornaments a try!

 I’m considering tying on some green ribbon or maybe even painting a snowflake on the outside.
 I’d love to hear your ideas of how to make these Christmas ornament gifts even more special.
 Look me up on Twitter at @NJFarmScribe or leave a comment below.